NoroffFEU/programming-foundations-ca-evrlong/README.md

 - Model (string), the headphone model
 - Connection:
   - Cable (String), What kind of cable input
-  - boolean (boolean), state if headset is wireless or not
+  - Wireless (boolean), state if headset is wireless or not
 - isOn (boolean), on/off state
 - batterylevel (number), how many percent battery is left
 - volume (number), how many percent volume